 The Vulkan API is a low-overhead, explicit, cross-platform graphics API that provides applications with direct control over the GPU, maximizing application performance.
 For more information on the Vulkan specification and API, refer to Khronos.org.
 For tutorial-level information, refer to the Vulkan tutorial at the Vulkan SDK Download Site.

 This SDK does NOT include a Vulkan driver.
 Please contact your GPU hardware vendor for a Vulkan Installable Client Driver (ICD).
 This SDK will allow you to build Vulkan applications but you will need a Vulkan ICD to execute them.

-Note: This version number does not indicate an application cannot be developed for earlier Vulkan versions.
-As such, a 1.1 SDK can still be used to develop Vulkan 1.0 applications but cannot be used to develop applications for future versions of Vulkan.
-Furthermore, the presence of a 1.1 SDK does not necessarily indicate a system can actually run Vulkan 1.1.
-A Vulkan 1.1 driver is required for applications to use most Vulkan 1.1 functionality.
+Note: A more recent SDK version number does not indicate an application cannot be developed for earlier Vulkan versions.
+As well, an older SDK version can not be used to develop applications for a newer version of Vulkan.
+For example, the 220.127.116.11 SDK can be used to develop Vulkan 1.0 applications but cannot be used to develop applications for Vulkan 1.2.
+Furthermore, the presence of a 1.2.xx SDK does not necessarily indicate a system can actually run Vulkan 1.2.
+A Vulkan 1.2 driver is required for applications to use most Vulkan 1.2 functionality.
 For more information on how to query Vulkan versions programmatically, see the 1.1 samples in the SDK.

 |ICD||Installable Client Driver—A Vulkan-compatible display driver|

 |Layer||A library designed to work as a plug-in for the loader.
 It usually serves to provide validation and debugging functionality to applications|